Email: Jonathan dot Schroeder at warwick dot ac dot uk

 Teaching and Supervision

-“Nostalgia,” in The Reenactment Studies Reader, eds.
+“Nostalgia,” in The Routledge Handbook of Reenactment Studies, eds.
 Vanessa Agnew, Jonathan Lamb, and Juliane Tomann.
-(London: Routledge, forthcoming)
+(London: Routledge, 2020)

 “The Wreck of Reason,” The Cultural History of the Sea: The Eighteenth Century, eds.

 Margaret Cohen and Jonathan Lamb (London: Bloomsbury, forthcoming)